BZIvanov/Learning-ReactJS/Hooks/04.Redux/README.md

 ## Core points in Redux

-- Store -
+- Store - the data described as single source of truth

-- Reducer - reducer is the one updating the store.
+- Reducer - reducer is function updating the store.
 Reducer function takes 2 arguments, the first is the current state and the second is the action and it will return the updated state.
-In the reducer we cant run asynchronous code
+In the reducer we can't run asynchronous code

 - Dispatching Action - dispatch is used on the store.
 It is a function which takes 1 argument, javascript object with type of action.